fadifarook/fadifarook.github.io/_pages/about.md

 ---

 Hello there!
-I am an undergraduate student at UofT, currently working with <a href="https://lphys.chem.utoronto.ca/">Professor Dwayne Miller</a> on laser heating and ablation dynamics.
+I am a graduate student at Cornell, currently working with <a href="https://sites.coecis.cornell.edu/rivera/">Professor Nicholas Rivera</a> on developing squeezed light sources.
 I think lasers and laser-matter interactions are pretty cool.

-I love tech, arduinos, horror, sci-fi and talking to people.
+I love tech, horror, sci-fi and talking to people.
 If you're an aspiring physicist in highschool or just wanna chat about science, hit me up!

 You can find my CV <a href="/assets/pdf/{{ page.cv_pdf | relative_url }}">here</a>.